For students who have access to the lab. This means that a member of the lab staff has:

 General Lab Guide

-- To access the lab’s private room 3046, you can ask the door key from the Delta admin.
+- To access the lab’s private room 3046, ask for the door key from the Delta admin.
 Return the key to them when done.

 - You have access to the lab rooms 24/7!
-Just that when you use the lab between 23:59 and 7:30, then please be sure to to tell the Delta admin that you are in there.
-So that they would not alarm it.
-When you leave during that time and the lab is left empty, say good night to the admin and tell them to do alarm it.
+Just that when you use the lab between 22:00 and 7:30, then please be sure to to tell the Delta admin that you are in there so that they would not alarm it.
+When you leave during that time, and the lab is left empty, say good night to the admin and tell them to alarm it.

 - When you use a part of the lab or specific hardware, then mark it as an event in the Google Calendar.
 See the example on the right.
 This is so everyone else knows not to book the same hardware or area of the lab for the same time.
 Make sure you add the event to the lab’s calendar, not your own personal one.